Vegan Lentil Shepherds Pie

-Vegan Lentil Shepherds Pie- a plant-based take on the comforting classic made with lentils, mushrooms and red wine.
-Topped with parsnip mashed potatoes for even more flavor! (gluten-free)
+Vegan Lentil Shepherds Pie- a plant-based take on the comforting classic made with hearty lentils and parsnip mashed potatoes.
+So delicious that even meat eaters will love it!

 For the Filling

 - 1 yellow onion, finely chopped

 - 3 garlic cloves , minced

 - 2 cups peeled and diced celery root, about 1 medium size celeriac